NativeScript/nativescript-cli/docs/man_pages/project/testing/livesync-android.md

 Synchronizes the latest changes in your project to Android devices.

+`This command is deprecated.
+It will be removed in version 2.6.0 of NativeScript CLI.
+Use the "run" command instead.`

 ### Options
 * `--watch` - If set, when you save changes to the project, changes are automatically synchronized to the connected device.
 * `--device` - Specifies the serial number or the index of the connected device to which you want to synchronize changes.
 To list all connected devices, grouped by platform, run `$ tns device`